ShivanKaul/McGill-Scripts/README.md

-MyCoursesLoginScript (yay for unambiguous naming)
+Minerva Transcript Fetcher, and MyCourses CLI logon
 -----------
-Uses Mechanize to login to MyCourses.
+Uses Mechanize to fetch transcript from Minerva, and authenticate from the CLI for MyCourses.

 Usage:
 -----------